robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

     robusta demo-alert --alert=HostHighCpuLoad --labels=label1=test,label2=alert

 Use Case 2: Link Alerts to External Docs
 *********************************************
-**Scenario**: You want to add reference links along with your alert for your internal docs to provide exact steps to fix the issue.

-**Prerequisites**:

-* Kube-Prometheus-Stack installed with Robusta or seperately.
-* Robusta installed and configured.
-* Custom alert created following :ref:`Create Custom Alerting Rule <Creating a Custom Alerting Rule>` or any predefined alert.

 **Implementation**:

-Define a :ref:`customPlaybook <customPlaybooks>` that responds to our Prometheus alert:
+We will configure what additional information to send, when an alert of your choosing fires.
+This is done using Robusta's :ref:`customPlaybook <customPlaybooks>`.

+In the following example we use ``KubeContainerCPURequestAlert`` created in the :ref:`Create Custom Alerting Rule <Creating a Custom Alerting Rule>` tutorial.

-Add the following YAML to the ``customPlaybooks`` Helm value:
+Add the following YAML to the ``customPlaybooks`` Helm value and :ref:`update Robusta <Simple Upgrade>`.

 .. code-block:: yaml